 As with any surgical procedure, patients will feel somewhat tired for a few weeks.
 In addition, the skin will appear discolored and bruised for up to six weeks along the site of the ablation.
-Rarely, patients may experience some numbness or tingling along the shin and foot.
-These typically resolve over a couple of months and may last up to a year.
+Rarely, patients may experience some numb-